1 of 2

 Sisk says her parents had shielded her and her siblings from the negativity of addiction and depression from which her father suffered, so his manner of death was difficult to comprehend.

-and there’s so much confusion,” she said.
+“At 14 years old, being told dad’s not coming home, your mind isn’t mature enough to navigate what this truly means, and there’s so much confusion,” she said.
 “Also the feeling of embarrassment, of ‘What are people gonna think about us?’
 And in reality, that’s not important and I really shouldn't care if anybody thought any different of us, but at the same time, there’s the hurt and the sorrow that goes along with losing somebody, but also of ‘What could I have done?’”

 After her father’s death, Sisk felt as if she was walking in a fog, which she now recognizes as shock and grief.